-Lubricate the suspension pivot shafts with Polaris Premium All Season Grease at 500 miles (800 km) initially, every 1000 miles (1600 km) after that, and before off-season storage each year.
+Lubricate the suspension pivot shafts with Polaris Premium All Season Grease at the intervals outlined in the Periodic Maintenance Table beginning on page 79 and before seasonal storage.
+When operating in heavy, wet snow conditions, lubricate every 500 miles (800 km).

 Lack of lubrication will adversely affect your ride and the life of the suspension.
 For more information about suspension lubrication and adjustments, see your Polaris dealer.